• Skip to primary navigation

 19. Stained Glass Candy

-Stained glass candy is a hard peppermint sugar candy that can be colored any color you like!
-It's crunchy and transparent like glass and can be enjoyed on its own or used to decorate your Christmas baked goods!
+Stained glass candy is a hard peppermint sugar candy that can be colored any color you like.
+It's crunchy and transparent like glass and can be enjoyed on its own or used to decorate your Christmas baked goods.

-Upgrade Your Christmas Tins with Stained Glass Candy
+Stained Glass Candy

 Check out this recipe

-Upgrade Your Christmas Tins with Stained Glass Candy
+Stained Glass Candy

 💭 Tips For Making Christmas Candy

 If you aren't familiar with making candy, I always recommend testing a recipe with a trial run before the holidays.
-Here are a few tips and tricks to keep in mind:

-1. Plan Ahead: Plan what kind of holiday candies you will make and write a list of ingredients and any special tools needed.
+• Make a plan.
+Plan what kind of holiday candies you will make and write a list of ingredients and any special tools needed.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.